Mary-Kate And Ashley Olsen Mocked In Anorexia, Addiction, Lyme Disease, Plastic Surgery Twitter Rumors

 “Did Bella & her mom also have eating disorders & severe drug abuse problems??” responded the Twitter commentator.

 However, as the Inquisitr reported, Lyme disease symptoms can range widely, from brain fog to pain.
-Although rumors that Ashley Olsen has Lyme disease have not been confirmed, other celebrities including talk show host Sharon Osbourne’s daughter Kelly Osbourne and singer Avril Lavigne both have been open about their struggles with the condition, along with Yolanda Hadid and two of her children.
+Although rumors that Ashley Olsen has Lyme disease have not been confirmed, other celebrities, including talk show host Sharon Osbourne’s daughter Kelly Osbourne and singer Avril Lavigne both have been open about their struggles with the condition, along with Yolanda Hadid and two of her children.

 In 2015, Radar Online reported that Ashley’s Lyme disease had a “grim prognosis,” and that the Olsen twin’s condition had become worse, quoting an insider about Ashley’s health.